 There’s also a mosque not far away from the gazebo.
 Gedong Songo Temple also provides a camping ground for tourists who intend to stay overnight inside the complex.
-But there’s plenty of comfortable lodgings outside the temple area too.
+But there are plenty of comfortable lodgings outside the temple area too.

 How to Reach Gedong Songo Temple

 The temple’s location is about 40km away from Semarang.
 It’s a 1 – 1.5 hours trip.
 Travelers can go to Gedong Songo by private vehicle or public transportation.
-For trippers who preferred private vehicle, the rental fee for a motorbike starts from Rp50.000/day.
-While the car’s rental Rp120.000/day in rental place in downtown.
+For trippers who preferred a private vehicle, the rental fee for a motorbike starts from Rp50.000/day.
+While the car’s rental is Rp120.000/day in a rental place downtown.